Skip to main content

 • Automatic re-authentication.
 Expired sessions recover without user involvement.

-• Persistent connections.
+• Persistent credentials.
 Users link their account once and it works until they revoke access.

 • Zero-friction task runs.
 Scheduled and on-demand tasks authenticate silently.